Services and projects

 New clients usually come to us via an MS nurse or other health professional, but you can self-refer, or be referred by another agency, via our online referral form.
-You can also contact the project worker Sally by emailing email@example.com or telephoning 01626 326170.
+You can also contact the project worker by emailing firstname.lastname@example.org or telephoning 01626 326170.

 Do you have a defined contribution pension?
 Our Pension Wise service can help you understand your options.

 Since 2015 people with certain types of pension have been able to access their money at age 55.
 There are several things you do with your pension pot, and what’s best for you will depend on your retirement plans, your attitude to risk and more.

 We offer free face-to-face appointments in Newton Abbot, Teignmouth and Dawlish, where you can sit down with a Pension Wise guidance specialist who will: